alan-turing-institute/DetectorChecker/JOSS-paper/JOSSpaper.md

 making methods of spatial statistics available for panel-structured image data of arbitrary architecture.

 [^3]:
-  JAB to verify @FDA-2018!
+ JAB to supply reference to replace @FDA-2018!

 Defects are modelled as points in an image rectangle based on screen dimensions.
-The pattern of defects can be modelled using the web application: the workflow is summarised in Figure \ref{fig:figure1}.
+The pattern of defects can be modelled using the web application (workflow is summarised in Figure \ref{fig:figure1}):

 1. The user specifies the exact architecture of the sub-panels of the panel-structured image.
 This can be done either by using a drop-down menu to specify a predetermined option, or by uploading a file giving the specific structure of sub-panels.
-The data is then uploaded.
+The data can then be uploaded.
 2. Intensity maps can be visualized _via_ kernel smoothing applied to the point pattern (replacing each defect point by the corresponding translate of a fixed kernel function).
 For example, the point pattern in Figure \ref{fig:figure2}(a) yields the intensity map given in Figure \ref{fig:figure2}(b).
 3. Departure from completed randomness can be assessed using visual inspection of graphs of $F$, $G$ and $K$ functions as described in @ChiuStoyanKendallMecke-2013.
-It is clear that the point pattern of Figure \ref{fig:figure2}(a) is definitely inhomogeneous and therefore it is not surprising that the following graphical plots indicate clear evidence of deviation from CSR:
+It is clear that the point pattern of Figure \ref{fig:figure2}(a) is definitely inhomogeneous and therefore it is not surprising that the corresponding graphical plots indicate clear evidence of deviation from CSR:
     + the $F$ function or "empty space function" computes the empirical distribution of the nearest distance to a defect point from a typical location